DockerDemos/vm-docker-bench/README.md

 Falko Timme [\(https://twitter.com/falko\)](https://twitter.com/falko) for his [HowtoForge article with basic guidance on benchmarking with Sysbench](http://www.howtoforge.com/how-to-benchmark-your-system-cpu-file-io-mysql-with-sysbench).

 Tutum [\(https://github.com/tutumcloud\)](https://github.com/tutumcloud) for the [tutum-docker-mysql image](https://github.com/tutumcloud/tutum-docker-mysql), which saved me a ton of time getting MySQL ready for testing inside a container.

+James Slocum [\(http://jamesslocum.com/\)](http://jamesslocum.com/) for the [script to run mbw on multiple-core systems](http://jamesslocum.com/post/64209577678), which made automating the testing a lot easier.

 ##Copyright Information##